XantheFIN/ucan/README.md

 While [SocketCAN ](https://en.wikipedia.org/wiki/SocketCAN) is providing a great generic interface for using CAN adapters on Linux, no such implementation exists for Windows or macOS.
 This complicates the cross-platform development of CAN-based applications.

-It is therefore the objective of this open-source project to provide a universal CAN driver (uCAN) that covers all three major operating systems and offers a simple and clean DLL based API.
+It is therefore the objective of this open-source project to provide an universal CAN API (uCAN) that covers all three major operating systems and offers a simple and clean DLL based API.

 ## Supported OS' and Hardware